IATF 16949 Requirements: A Complete Guide for Automotive QMS Implementation

 Continuous improvement

-Unlike ISO 9001 alone, IATF 16949 is specifically designed for automotive production and relevant service parts organizations.
+Unlike ISO 9001 alone, IATF 16949 is designed specifically for automotive production and relevant service parts organizations.

 Structure of IATF 16949 Requirements